 1) Find alternatives – It can be easier than you think.
 Switch to plant-based options that won’t cause too much change in your life.
 For example, it was super easy for me to switch to plant-based milk and vegan yogurts.
 There are so many options that are delicious and affordable.

-2) Experiment with new products – Before going vegan, I had no idea that’s seitan, tempeh, or nutritional yeast.
+2) Experiment with new products – Before going vegan, I had no idea what’s seitan, tempeh, or nutritional yeast.
 Finding MANY excellent products made my transition so much easier.
 You can look up some veggie burgers, cheese alternatives, tofu, etc.

 3) Explore naturally vegan foods – There should be meals and foods you enjoy from before that are naturally vegan.
 Like hummus, veggie stews, and many Indian dishes!